agama-project/agama/doc/autoyast.md

 # AutoYaST Support

 Agama offers a mechanism to perform [unattended installations](../autoinstallation/).
-However, we would like AutoYaST users to be able to use their AutoYaST profiles in Agama.
+However, we would like AutoYaST users to be able to use their profiles in Agama.
 This document describes how Agama could support, to some extent, such profiles.

-Bear in mind that this document is just a draft and our plans could change once we start working on the implementation.
+Bear in mind that it is a living document and our plans could change as we progress.

 ## What to support